redhat-performance/jetlag/docs/deploy-bm-ibmcloud.md

 # you must stop and rm all assisted-installer containers on the bastion and rerun
 # the setup-bastion step in order to setup your bastion's assisted-installer to
 # the version you specified
-ocp_release_image: quay.io/openshift-release-dev/ocp-release:4.11.13-x86_64
+ocp_release_image: quay.io/openshift-release-dev/ocp-release:4.12.1-x86_64

-# This should just match the above release image version (Ex: 4.11)
+# This should just match the above release image version (Ex: 4.12)
-openshift_version: "4.11"
+openshift_version: "4.12"

-# List type: Use only one of OpenShiftSDN or OVNKubernetes for BM/RWN, but could be both for SNO mix and match
-networktype:
+# Either "OVNKubernetes" or "OpenShiftSDN" (Only for BM/RWN cluster types)
-  - OVNKubernetes
+networktype: OVNKubernetes

 ssh_private_key_file: ~/.ssh/ibmcloud_id_rsa
 ssh_public_key_file: ~/.ssh/ibmcloud_id_rsa.pub